shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Yeah, it could be done.
 I just don't know the wisdom of it.

-## SaaS Incorporation: US vs. Australia
+## SaaS Company Incorporation: US vs. Australia

 Way back there.
 I have a question.
 I have a SaaS company and I'm just wondering should I register a company in the US as well if I don't have to target the US market?
 I do charge the US dollars, but I'm not working on the US.
 Would it be beneficial for the rest or not for the US?